pohlai88/NEXUS-KERNEL/docs/DOCUMENTATION_STANDARDS.md

 ### Rule 4: Keep README Updated
 - README.md is the entry point
 - Keep it concise and current

+### Rule 5: Date Management (CRITICAL)

+**Problem:** Hardcoded dates in documentation headers become stale over time, causing confusion about document currency.

+**Solution:**
+1. **Update Dates Regularly:**
+   - Run `scripts/update-doc-dates.ps1` to batch update all "Last Updated" dates
+   - Run before major releases or quarterly
+   - Script automatically detects and updates only metadata dates (preserves historical dates)

+2. **Date Format:**
+   - Always use ISO format: `YYYY-MM-DD` (e.g., `2025-12-30`)
+   - Never use relative dates like "today" or "recently"
+   - Never use ambiguous formats like "01/30/2025"

+3. **What to Update:**
+   - ✅ **DO UPDATE:** "Last Updated", "Date:", "Generated:", "Tracker Updated", "Report Generated"
+   - ❌ **DON'T UPDATE:** Historical dates in tables (e.g., "Implemented Date: 2025-01-22" in audit history)

+4. **For Auto-Generated Docs:**
+   - Use `new Date().toISOString()` in code (see `docs/integrations/figma/FIGMA_AIBOS_HEADLESS_INTEGRATION.md` example)
+   - This ensures dates are always current when docs are generated

+5. **Manual Updates:**
+   - When editing a file, update the "Last Updated" date manually
+   - Or run the update script after making changes
 - Link to detailed docs in `docs/` folder
 - Include quick start, installation, basic usage